✨Simple. Homemade. Family Approved✨

 Trim both ends, peel the skin, slice lengthwise, scoop out seeds, and cut into cubes.

-👉 Pro Tip: Microwave whole squash for 2 minutes to soften before cutting.
+Microwave the whole squash for 2 minutes to soften before cutting.

 How to Make Butternut Squash Soup with Apple Cider – Step-by-Step